 - The ability to create and manage downloadable files.

-Download Manager can achieve all of these things; what’s more, you can extend the functionality of the plugin by purchasing a premium bundle.
+Download Manager can achieve all of these things; what’s more, you can extend the functionality of the plugin by purchasing a complete pricing plan.
 This gives you lots of additional pieces of functionality, such as:

 - A way to create advanced download limitations, both on a global and per-download level.

 - You can build customized download buttons without coding or file editing.

 - You’ll be able to add Google reCAPTCHA support, so you can verify users before they carry out a download.

 - For further security, users could fill out some predetermined fields.
 For example, you could ask for an email address, read and accept terms and conditions, send out a Tweet, and more before they can download a file.

 - You can also receive an email notification when a user downloads a file.

 - You’ll be able to build a dedicated downloads page using a shortcode.
 This will list your available files, display taxonomies, and present further information about your downloads for users.

 - If you need to, Download Monitor also lets you export or import downloads that include categories and tags, file version numbers, and more, to a CSV file.